Lifecycle of a Patch

 Later on, we will explain :ref:`how to generate a patch <patch-generation>`.

 If you want to delete your changes irrevocably (either because they were committed, or they ended up uninteresting), use:

 When creating a patch for submission, there are several things that you should do to help ensure that your patch is accepted.

 First, make sure to follow Python's style guidelines.
-For Python code you should follow PEP 8, and for Java code you should follow the Style Guide for Java code.
-If you have one or two discrepancies those can be fixed by the core developer who commits your patch.
+For Python code you should follow PEP 8, and for C code you should follow PEP 7.
+If you have one or two discrepencies those can be fixed by the core developer who commits your patch.
 But if you have systematic deviations from the style guides your patch will be put on hold until you fix the formatting issues.